caleblareau/proatac/docs/index.rst

 ===================================================================================
-BEDOPS: the fast, highly scalable and easily-parallelizable genome analysis toolkit
+proatac: a fast, flexible preprocessing pipeline for (sc)ATAC-Seq data
 ===================================================================================

-**BEDOPS** is an open-source command-line toolkit that performs highly efficient and scalable Boolean and other set operations, statistical calculations, archiving, conversion and other management of genomic data of arbitrary scale.
-Tasks can be easily split by chromosome for distributing whole-genome analyses across a computational cluster.
+**proatac** is an open-source command-line toolkit that performs efficient and scalable

-You can read more about **BEDOPS** and how it can be useful for your research in the :ref:`Overview <overview>` documentation, as well as in the `original manuscript <http://bioinformatics.oxfordjournals.org/content/28/14/1919.abstract>`_.

 |downloads|